About Me

 picture of sam in the joshua tree desert at sunset, in a hat, smiling

-I’m a researcher, a mountain frolicker, and a wannabe helmswoman.
+I’m a researcher, a mountain frolicker, and a helmswoman.

 My research interests are in human-computer interaction, representative democracy, and civic tech.
-I love to think about the ethical, political, and cultural implications of designing technical systems for civic engagement.
+I seek to understand the ethical, political, and cultural implications of designing technical systems for civic engagement.

-I recently received my Ph.D. in Informatics at the University of California, Irvine in the Donald Bren School of Information and Computer Sciences.
+I received my Ph.D. in Informatics from the University of California, Irvine in the Donald Bren School of Information and Computer Sciences.
 I worked under the advisement of Dr. Melissa Mazmanian.
-The XKCD Simple Version of my Dissertation: how computers can help people in power talk with the people they work for, to find, learn, and understand all sorts of stuff that can help them make important choices.
+My dissertation explored theories of representative democracy, deliberative democracy, civic technology, and the U.S. Congress.
+I used techniques from deliberative democracy to test asynchronous forums to improve the value and impact of constituent voice in the U.S. Congress.
+The simple Version of my dissertation is that I look at how computers can help people in power talk with the people they work for, to find, learn, and understand all sorts of stuff that can help them make important choices.

 I was an NSF GRFP Fellow in the Labroratory for Ubiquitous Computing Interaction (LUCI) with graduate affiliation with the Jack W. Peltason Center for the Study of Democracy.
 I am an alumna of the The College of Engineering and Information Technology at the University of Maryland, Baltimore County (UMBC), and the Prototpying and Design Lab (PAD) run by Dr.Amy Hurst.